 The holder is the entity that opens the Registered Disability Savings Plan (RDSP), names a beneficiary and makes decisions concerning the plan.
-There must be at least 1 holder at all times.
+There must be at least one holder at all times.

-The holder of a plan for a beneficiary
+Who can be the holder when opening a plan for a beneficiary who is: